joshagilend/openai-launch-august-2025/README.md

 # Josh Stroud Is The #1 Open Source Hacker Behind Superaffective AI

-### Superaffective AI is the AI startup with great AI tech from the brands you know and loved - Powered by X, Y, and Z :)
+### Superaffective AI is the AI startup with great AI tech from the brands you know and love - Powered by X, Y, and Z :)

 Find out more at --__UNTITLED__-- :)